vipial1/BAXI_thermostat/README.md

 # BAXI THERMOSTAT
-This component provides integration with Baxi branded thermostat (**ONLY TESTED WITH [TXM 10](https://www.baxi.es/productos/termostatos-regulacion/baxi-connect/baxi-connect)**)
+This component provides integration with Baxi branded thermostat (**ONLY TESTED WITH [TXM](https://www.baxi.es/productos/termostatos-regulacion/baxi-connect/baxi-connect)**)
 ## HOW TO INSTALL
 It is planned to enable HACS integration soon.
 Until then, please, copy `baxi_thermostat` into your `custom_components` folder